ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-procedure.md

       * To add and configure file shares individually, toggle the **Configure shares individually** switch on.
 Then, click **Add shared storage** and select the **Size (GB)** and **Performance** for each file share.
 You must select at least one file share.
       * To add and configure the same settings to all file shares, specify the **Number of shares**, **Size (GB)**, and **Performance**.
    1. If you want to use vSAN™ storage, select the corresponding option.
-      * Specify the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, the disk size for vSAN cache disks, and the number of vSAN cache disks.
+      * Select the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, the disk size for vSAN cache disks, and the number of vSAN cache disks.
       * By default, the **Enable vSAN deduplication and compression** checkbox is selected.
 If you do not want to enable vSAN deduplication and compression, clear the checkbox.
-      * Specify the vSAN license edition.
    1. Specify the networking type.
    1. Select the uplink speed.
 The 25 Gb option is available only for specific pods and data center locations.
    1. Select the VLAN settings: